Cass Lake, Minnesota, USA

 Cass Lake is a good distance from major cities with international airports.
 The closest is in Fargo which is a three and a half hour drive.
 Northwest Airlines offers connecting service through the Minneapolis/St. Paul airport (4 hours away) to Bemidji Regional Airport which is just a half hour from Cass Lake.
 With the many activities and natural beauty, plus convenient resorts and accommodations, a trip to Cass Lake is well worth the effort.

-Things to do at Cass Lake MN
+Things to Do at Cass Lake

 - Vacation Rentals